kubeflow/website/content/en/docs/ibm/deploy/install-kubeflow-on-IBM-openshift.md

 +++
-title = "Install Kubeflow on Openshift" description = "Instructions for deploying Kubeflow on IBM Cloud Openshift" weight = 7
+title = "Install Kubeflow on OpenShift" description = "Instructions for deploying Kubeflow on IBM Cloud OpenShift" weight = 7
 +++